ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ## You Do: Creating Associated Records
 -------------------------------------

-Create the relationship between `Person` and `Pet` by putting `has_many` and `belongs_to` in the appropriate models.
+Create the relationship between People and Pets.
+People will **have many** pets and Pets will **belong to** a person.

-Each Pet belongs to a Person and each Person has many Pets.
+Each Pet will have a name and a species.

+* Draw the Data Model using Crows Foot Notation.
 * Create and apply the migration, use the rails generator to create the migration.
 * Check that the migration worked by checking the DB tables.
-* Create the Active Record models and the has_many and belongs_to.
+* Create the Active Record models with the appropriate  `has_many` and `belongs_to`.
 * Create a couple of Pets and People in the rails console.
-	* Associate a pet with a person using an instance of a parent, Person, pets method.
+	* Create and associate a pet with a person.
+Invoke the `create!` method on the Person's `pets` method.
-	* Associate a pet with a person using an instance of a the child, Pet, person method.
+	* Associate a pet with a person.
+Invoke the `person` method on a pet.
 * Check the DB to make sure the correct foreign keys are being created.
 * Find the SQL that is generated and invoked.
+* Seed the DB with these pets and people.

 ###Plain Ruby Associations